Eufaula earns first win in flag football

-Eufaula earned its first win in the new AHSAA girls flag football sport on Tuesday, rallying to beat Loachapoka 20-6 in Opelika.
+Eufaula earned its first win in the new AHSAA sport of girls flag football on Tuesday, rallying to beat Loachapoka 20-6 in Opelika.
 The Tigers lost in its second game of the night to the host Bulldogs 26-0.

 Eufaula is now 1-2 on the season.